 We are open every day in July and August from 10 am to 6 pm.
 Admission is free!

-The Cowichan band north of Victoria, British Columbia harvested the water resistant wool and designed and knitted the sweaters.
-Each design was unique.
-These warm and waterproof sweaters were perfectly suited to the cold, windy, rainy days or cool evenings, which were interspersed amongst the sunny, warm beach days for which Waskesiu was known.
+The Coastal Salish people in the Cowichan Valley north of Victoria, British Columbia processed the raw wool and designed and knitted the sweaters.
+Each design was unique and the complex patterns were kept in the knitter's memory, not written down.
+These warm and water resistant sweaters were perfectly suited to the cold, windy, rainy days or cool evenings, which were interspersed betweenthe sunny, warm beach days for which Waskesiu is known.

 The sweaters were so long wearing they were passed down through families.
-Many families had a “resident” Siwash sweater that hung in the cabin ready for anyone one to help themselves to for a quick run out to the community toilet building, to wear on a cool early morning fishing trip, or to bundle up in after a chilly swimming lesson on a windy, wavy day in Lake Waskesiu.
+Many families had a “resident” Cowichan sweater that hung in the cabin ready for anyone one to don for a quick trip to the community toilet building, to wear on a cool early morning fishing trip, or to bundle up in after a chilly swimming lesson on the Main Beach at Waskesiu.

 All rights reserved.
 Reproduction without permission is prohibited.